zimmertr/Kubernetes-Manifests/Jira_Software/README.md

 **Summary:**

-These manifests are used to deploy an instance of my Jira Software.
+These manifests are used to deploy an instance of Jira Software.
 They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to in order to store Persistent Volumes for the configuration as well as the other files that the server will interact with.
 Please be aware, Jira Software requires at minimum a trial [license](https://www.atlassian.com/software/jira/pricing?tab=self-managed) to operate.

 Approximate Deployment Time: 1-5 minutes